sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 ## Deciding What Belongs in a Class

+Having an application in mind, you know what it should do.
+You may even know how to implement the most interesting things bits of behavior.
+The problem is not of technical knowledge but of organization.
+You know how to write the code, but not where to put it.

 ### Grouping Methods into Classes

+In class-based object-oriented programming languages, methods are defined in classes.
+The classes will affect how you think about your application forever.
+They define a virtual world that constrains the imagination of everyone that will be using those classes.
+You are constructing a box that may be difficult to think outside of.

+It is important to correctly group methods in classes, but in the early stage of the project, you cannot possibly get it right.
+You will never know less than what you know right now.
+If the application succeeds, many of the decisions you make today will need to be changed later.
+If the moment comes, the ability to successfully make those changes is determined by the design.

+Design is more than the art of preserving changeability than it is the act of achieving perfection.

 ### Organizing Code to Allow for Easy Changes

+The idea of _easy_ is to broad.
+We need concrete definitions of easiness and specific criteria by which to judge code.

+If you define easy to change as:

+* Changes have no unexpected side effects
+* Small changes in requirements require correspondingly small changes in code
+* Existing code is easy to reuse
+* The easiest way to make a change is to add code that in itself is easy to change

+Then the code you write should have the following qualities.
+Code should be:

+* **Transparent**: The consequences of change should be obvious in the code that is changing and in distant code that relies upon it.
+* **Reasonable**: The cos of any change should be proportional to the benefits the change achieves.
+* **Usable**: Existing code should be usable in new and unexpected contexts.
+* **Exemplary**: The code itself should encourage those who change it to perpetuate these qualities.

 ## Creating Classes That have a Single Responsibility